NethServer/ns8-ejabberd/README.md

 However if you change the hostname of ejabberd, you must adapt the `A` record of this new domain to the IP of Ejabberd and also you will loose the chat history.
 The chat history is saved inside the Mnesia database with the form `user@domain.com`, therefore if you modify the domain, `user@domain.org` will be a new user in the database, you can login but you will not have a chat history for this user.

-you need to modify the database manually if you want to conserve the chat history
+You need to modify the database manually if you want to conserve the chat history

 ```
 # adapt to the MODULE_ID of your module